Documents Reveal ‘How to Defund Trans Pediatrics’ in Texas

 “GENECIS was vital.
 For most people, clinics like GENECIS may be the first real-life opportunity they’ve had to see how to be affirming to their child.
 It allowed my kid to just have a normal life,” the parent said.
 “People need to understand just how devastating it was for GENECIS to be closed down.”

 Republican politicians championed the campaign to shut down GENECIS, which also included the efforts of conservative media outlets and a defunct astroturf group known as Save Texas Kids.
-As reported by the 19th;, pressure from the governor’s office; an investigative committee led by former state Representative Matt Krause, who led the Republican charge to remove some 850 books on subjects of race and sexuality in schools; a formal opinion from Paxton labeling gender-affirming care as “child abuse”; and a number of bills proposed in the 2021 legislative session contributed to the shuttering of the clinic.
+As reported by The 19th News: Pressure from the governor’s office; an investigative committee led by former state Representative Matt Krause, who led the Republican charge to remove some 850 books on subjects of race and sexuality in schools; a formal opinion from Paxton labeling gender-affirming care as “child abuse”; and a number of bills proposed in the 2021 legislative session contributed to the shuttering of the clinic.

 Children’s Medical Center in Dallas refused to comment, citing “ongoing legal proceedings.”
 Dr. Ximena Lopez, the GENECIS program director, is engaged in an ongoing lawsuit against Children’s Medical Center over the program’s closure.